-6 HIT HARDNESS CRITICAL ITEMS (HCI).
+6 HCI HARDNESS CRITICAL ITEMS (HCI).

-The HCI symbol (HH)) establishes special requirements limiting changes and substitutions and that the specific parts listed must be used to ensure hardness is not degraded.
+The HCI symbol (HCI) establishes special requirements limiting changes and substitutions and that the specific parts listed must be used to ensure hardness is not degraded.
+Failure to comply could result in damage to, or destruction of, equipment or loss of mission effectiveness.
+Failure to comply could result in damage to, or destruction of, equipment or loss of mission effectiveness.

-If included, items with nuclear survivability requirements are marked with the HCI symbol (HH)).
+If included, items with nuclear survivability requirements are marked with the HCI symbol (HCI).
 All changes to, or proposed substitutions of, HCIs must be approved by the acquiring activity.

-7 ELECTROSTATIC DISCHARGE SENSITIVE (ESDS) ITEMS.
+7 SELECTROSTATIC DISCHARGE SENSITIVE ITEMS.

-All ESDS parts shall be handled in accordance with the ESDS device handling procedures in TO 00-25-234-WA-1.
+All ESDS parts shall be handled in accordance with the ESDS device handling procedures in TO 00-25-234.
+Failure to comply could result in damage to, or destruction of, equipment or loss of mission effectiveness.

-If included, items containing ESDS parts are marked with the ESDS symbol ().
+If included, items containing ESDS parts are marked with the ESDS symbol (🐯).